🔳 Our innovation framework

 It’s never the end game, even if you have the best technology in the world ready to launch.
 Startups’ and corporates’ R&D programs’ graveyards are full of amazing solutions without a problem to solve!

 It’s also important to note that we couldn’t care less about the product/service distinction, and we say ‘product.’
 This is usually a full discussion that we should have if you’re an innovator thinking that you should design, market, or distribute products and services in critically different ways.
-It is not the case; this only matters for accounting and taxes.
+This is not the case; it only matters for accounting and tax purposes.
 But this discussion would lead us into a too-deep rabbit hole for this article.
 Just say ‘Solution’ if you’re uncomfortable calling everything a product and be done with it.

-That being said, your product will have Key Features that highlight the critical parts of the job you’re doing for the customers to solve their Problem.
+That being said, your product will have Key Features that highlight the critical aspects of the job you’re doing for customers to solve their ProblemsAirbnb’s.

 Finding several offers wherever you want to travel on the planet with Airbnb is, for instance, a key feature.
-It has to be designed and engineered as early as possible at AirBnB’s launch to be sure to deliver the promised added value.
+It must be designed and engineered as early as possible at Airbnb’s launch to ensure the delivery of promised added value.

 Being practical with your culture

-Using this innovation framework doesn’t require starting with the problem, moving on to added value and then deciding the product to build eventually.
-As I said earlier on, this would be the case if you were market- or customer-driven.
+Using this innovation framework doesn’t require starting with the problem, moving on to added value, and then deciding the product to build eventually.
+As I said earlier, this would be the case if you were market- or customer-driven.
 You can also be future-driven and envision the added value you want to create in the market, connect it later to a problem, and design your product.

-In this innovation game, I must acknowledge that companies tend to start with the product by a large measure.
-Especially if they are tech or engineering companies: an Airbus, a Nissan, or a Vinci will not culturally start to innovate by thinking about customers’ problems.
+In this innovation game, I must acknowledge that companies tend to start with the product by a considerable measure.
+Especially if they are tech or engineering companies, such as Airbus, Nissan, or Vinci, they will not culturally start to innovate by thinking about customers’ problems.
 But as such, being process-driven doesn’t mean you should be oblivious to the mechanics of innovation.
-On the contrary, starting with the product, because that’s what you do, demands that you learn how to translate features to a roadmap and added value and assess the reality of the market need.
-You need to do it as fast as possible and with as much flexibility on your product design as possible because, yes, you are running this race backward.
+On the contrary, starting with the product, because that’s what you do, demands that you learn how to translate features to a roadmap and added value, and assess the reality of the market needs.
+You need to do it as quickly as possible and with as much flexibility in your product design as possible, because, yes, you are running this race backward.
 No surprise here: agile and lean are key cultural issues for process-driven companies.

-And if you want to know more about dealing with culture and innovation, you can also go here or there or even check our Culture Framework.
+And if you want to know more about dealing with culture and innovation, you can also go here or there or explore our Culture Framework.

 As an extra, you can find here a Mural template to use for your online workshops : )